jojozhuang/jojozhuang.github.io/_popular/java-concurrency/java-concurrency-volatile-keyword.md

 int b = 2;
 b++;
 ```
 However, instruction reordering present a challenge when one of the variables is a volatile variable.
-Let us look at the MyClass class from the example earlier in this Java volatile tutorial:
+Let us look at the MyClass class from the example earlier.
 ```java
 public class MyClass {
     private int years;
     private int months
     private volatile int days;

     public void update(int years, int months, int days){
         this.years  = years;